wisc-bus/simulator/presentation/presentation.md

 * Above is the madison city routes

 ![alt text][madison_short]
-* 30 min elapsing run:
+* Above is the SCanalyzer result graph when given 30 min elapse time:
   * Time to run SCanalyzer: $79.7232$ `sec`
   * Max coverage of **a week**, unit: $km^2$
     * Olbrich Gardens: 31.8504